Why Is Empathy Important In Society: Stephen Hawking Told Us

 “Empathy has no script.
 There is no right way or wrong way to do it.
 It’s simply listening, holding space, withholding judgment, emotionally connecting, and communicating that incredibly healing message of ‘You’re not alone.’”

-Dr. Brené Brown identifies four attributes of empathy:
+She identifies four components of empathy:

 4. Bruce Perry: “Empathy is what makes us human.”